cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/cloudlets/Cloudlet.rst

    Adds a list of files to the required files list.
 Just the files that don't exist yet in the current required list will be added.

    :param fileNames: the list of files to be added
-   :return: \ ``true``\  if at leat one file was added, false if no file was added (in the case that all given files already exist in the current required list)
+   :return: true if at least one file was added, false if no file was added (in the case that all given files already exist in the current required list)

 assignToDatacenter
 ^^^^^^^^^^^^^^^^^^